Lessons from the Front Line: Principles and Recommendations for Large-scale and Distributed Energy Interconnection Reform

 On February 14, 2022, the American Clean Power Association, Advanced Energy Economy, and the Solar Energy Industries Association (SEIA) filed supplemental comments with the Federal Energy Regulatory Commission (FERC) to emphasize the need and opportunity for near-term interconnection improvements.

-SEIA has an ambitious goal – solar energy will constitute 20% of all U.S. electricity generation by 2030.
+SEIA has an ambitious goal – solar energy will constitute 30% of all U.S. electricity generation by 2030.
 To reach this target, the massive growth the solar industry realized over the last decade will need to continue for the next decade.
-We will need to grow our industry an average rate of 18% annually and install more than 500 gigawatts (“GW”) of solar projects by the end of 2030, including approximately 77 GW in 2030 alone.
-Achieving this goal will result in hundreds of thousands of new U.S. jobs, more than 14 million solar rooftops, and 500 million metric tons of avoided CO2 emissions.
+Annual solar installations must increase by 60% above current forecasts between 2022 – 2030.
+Achieving this goal will result in hundreds of thousands of new U.S. jobs and 700 million metric tons of avoided CO2 emissions.

 Developed by the SEIA Quality Assurance Working Group, this document was designed to update installation best practices originally developed by the Solar Access to Public Capital (SAPC) working group organized by the National Renewable Energy Laboratory, and is intended to be updated as proper protocol dictates.
 The primary intention of this document is to provide recommended best practices to facilitate high-quality and consistent residential solar projects.

 Best Practices for Land Use and Zoning Project Approval Executive Summary As utility-scale solar projects have become more prevalent in the United States, there has been increasing need for attention to responsible land use and zoning practices.
 With North Carolina’s rise to the top of the national utility scale solar rankings comes a set of strategies for solar developers, local government officials, and interested community members.

 Getting More Granular: How Value of Location and Time May Change Compensation for Distributed Energy Resources